j-edward/cli-chess/README.md

 * 2 player functionality
 * Potentially against an AI?
 (I'm currently studying a module on Artificial Intelligence @ University)
 * Play against one another across a network (♞ v ♘)
+* Convert it to Swing GUI (I may do this, but the CLI has some charm)